jensstein/oandbackup/FAQ.md

 - standardized way of accessing files on all storage providers
 - more secure -> apps can only access their own data
-- the ability of OABX to backup to external SD card (or cloud providers) comes through SAF
+- the ability of NB to backup to external SD card (or cloud providers) comes through SAF
 - ...

 <ins>***Con:***</ins>